LOUD-Mining/whatcoin/README.md

 * ASAN

-Configure uPlexa with the -D SANITIZE=ON cmake flag, eg:
+Configure WhatCoin with the -D SANITIZE=ON cmake flag, eg:

     cd build/debug && cmake -D SANITIZE=ON -D CMAKE_BUILD_TYPE=Debug ../..

-You can then run the uplexa tools normally.
+You can then run the WhatCoin tools normally.
 Performance will typically halve.

 * valgrind

-Install valgrind and run as `valgrind /path/to/uplexad`.
+Install valgrind and run as `valgrind /path/to/WhatCoind`.
 It will be very slow.

 ### LMDB